The Fairly OddParents: Original run (2001–2006)

-Upon its premiere, The Fairly OddParents was immediately popular and quickly became the second-highest-rated children's program among kids ages 2–11 on both network and cable television, behind Nickelodeon's own SpongeBob SquarePants.
+Following its premiere, The Fairly OddParents achieved significant viewership, becoming the second-highest-rated children's program among audiences aged 2–11 on both network and cable television combined, behind SpongeBob SquarePants.
 The series managed to briefly steal SpongeBobs spot as the number one highest rated children's television program in mid-2003.
 The Fairly OddParents also attracted a wide audience, appealing to kids as well as to teenagers and adults, with 14.2 million kids 2–11 tuning in each week, 10.8 million adult viewers per week and was the number one series on television among tween audiences (9–14).

 On January 24, 2006, Hartman announced on his forum that Nickelodeon had ceased production of the show.
-"The Jimmy Timmy Power Hour 3: The Jerkinators!" is the fifth-season finale in production order and was intended to be the series finale, airing on July 21, 2006.
+The third The Adventures of Jimmy Neutron, Boy Genius crossover, "The Jimmy Timmy Power Hour 3: The Jerkinators!", is the fifth-season finale in production order and was intended to be the series finale, airing on July 21, 2006.
 However, Nickelodeon broadcast the episode "Timmy the Barbarian!/No Substitute for Crazy!" after "The Jerkinators!" as the fifth-season finale in airing order, on November 25 of that year.